 A stuffy nose frequently spreads to the ears during a sinus infection.
 Clogging in the ears and severe pressure on the eardrum will develop because of the excessive earwax this causes.
 And with this comes ringing in the ears.

-If the ringing is brought on by a sinus infection it will probably go away on its own and you won’t have to consult a hearing specialist.
+If the ringing is brought on by a sinus infection it will probably go away on its own and you won’t have to consult an audiologist.
 But you should certainly schedule an appointment with us if the ringing continues for more than a few days.

 Extended Exposure to Loud Noises